AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/displaying-images.md

 description: TUTORIALS - Music Store App
 ---

+import MusicStoreDisplayingImagesScreenshot from './images/image-20210310173858088.png';

 # Displaying Images

 On this page, you will learn how to retrieve the cover art bitmap for each album in the search results.
-You will then be able to display the image on each album tile view instead of the placeholder note icon.&#x20;
+You will then be able to display the image on each album tile view instead of the placeholder note icon.

 ## Album Service